Redding, California

-Redding is a city in and the county seat of Shasta County, California, and the economic and cultural capital of the Shasta Cascade region of Northern California.
+Redding is a city in and the county seat of Shasta County, California, United States, and the economic and cultural capital of the Shasta Cascade region of Northern California.
 Redding lies along the Sacramento River, 162 mi north of Sacramento, and 120 mi south of California's northern border with Oregon.
 Its population was 93,611 at the 2020 census.

 Etymology

 During the California gold rush, the area that now comprises Redding was called Poverty Flats.
 In 1868 the first land agent for the Central Pacific Railroad, a former Sacramento politician named Benjamin Bernard Redding, bought property in Poverty Flats on behalf of the railroad so that it could build a northern terminus there.
 In the process of building the terminus, the railroad also built a town in the same area, which they named Redding in honor of Benjamin Redding.

 In 1874, there was a dispute over the name by local legislators and it was changed for a time to Reading, in order to honor Pierson B. Reading, who arrived in the area in 1843, owned the Buenaventura land grant on which Redding sits, and had died only a few years before, in 1868.
 The name was officially changed back to Redding by 1880.